Create and edit SVG graphics with live preview, shape tools, and PNG/JPEG export - all running privately in your browser.

 Data from npmjs.com.
 Updated March 2026.

 SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics.
-Unlike raster formats like PNG or JPEG, SVG images can be scaled to any size without losing quality, making them ideal for logos, icons, illustrations, and responsive web design.
+Unlike raster formats like PNG or JPEG, SVG images can be scaled to any size without losing quality, making them logos, icons, illustrations, and responsive web design.
 SVG is a W3C standard supported natively by all modern browsers.

 Yes.
 You can paste SVG code directly into the editor, upload an SVG file from your device, or paste from your clipboard.
 The live preview updates instantly as you modify the code, making it easy to adjust colors, dimensions, shapes, and other attributes in real-time without switching between tools.

-The optimizer removes XML comments, processing instructions, unnecessary whitespace, editor-specific metadata, and empty attributes from your SVG code.
+The improver removes XML comments, processing instructions, unnecessary whitespace, editor-specific metadata, and empty attributes from your SVG code.
 This reduces file size significantly - often by 30-60% - without affecting the visual appearance.
 Smaller SVG files mean faster page loads and better web performance.

 Yes.
 The export feature renders your SVG onto an HTML5 Canvas element and converts it to PNG (with transparency support) or JPEG (with white background and adjustable quality).
 You can specify custom dimensions for the output, making it easy to generate images at any resolution, including 2x or 3x for retina displays.

-No. All editing, optimization, rendering, and export operations happen entirely in your browser using JavaScript and the Canvas API.
+No. All editing, rendering, and export operations happen entirely in your browser using JavaScript and the Canvas API.
 No SVG code or image data is ever transmitted to any server.
 You can verify this by disconnecting from the internet and confirming the tool continues to work perfectly.

 The editor provides tools to insert rectangles, circles, ellipses, lines, polygons, stars, paths, and text elements.
 Each shape is inserted with your chosen fill color, stroke color, stroke width, and opacity settings.
 The generated SVG code is clean and standard-compliant, ready for production use or further customization.